Skip to content

 Living in Crescent Park

 The price reflects the prestige.
 Median home prices range from $5.5M to $6M, with larger estate homes regularly selling above $10M.
-Inventory is persistently low — many families have owned the same homes for generations, and turnover is rare.
+Inventory is persistently low, many homes have stayed in the same hands for generations, and turnover is rare.
 For buyers at the very top of the market who want historic character, top schools, and the address most associated with Silicon Valley's old wealth, Crescent Park is the destination.
 The trade-off, beyond price, is the slower pace of life that comes with an established residential neighborhood.

 A Saturday in Crescent Park